 In the new world of “always be helping,” content is the biggest tool a salesperson has at their disposal.

-Content can close the gap between marketing & sales
+Content can close the gap between marketing and sales

 Content marketing improves rankings and social visibility and establishes a company as a trusted authority.
 However, content marketing’s biggest value is in its ability to enable your sales team to close more.